-No. EAC Condition Implementation Status Compliance Status Description EAC 53 Identification of apprenticeship opportunities during construction Ongoing In Compliance BC Hydro has undertaken the following initiatives described in the Plan to date: - required Site C contractors to adhere to the provincial government's policy "Apprentices on Public Projects in British Columbia" which requires identification of apprentices being utilized on the Site C Project.
-BC Hydro requires Site C contractors contractually to comply with the provincial government policy which requires contractors to demonstrate they are engaged in apprenticeship training and use apprentices on the work site. - worked with major Site C contractors to identify apprenticeship and training opportunities for the term of their respective construction contract.
+No. EAC Condition Implementation Status Compliance Status Description EAC 53 Identification of apprenticeship opportunities during construction Ongoing In Compliance BC Hydro has undertaken the following initiatives described in the Plan to date: - Required Site C contractors to adhere to the provincial government's policy "Apprentices on Public Projects in British Columbia" which requires identification of apprentices being utilized on the Site C Project.
+BC Hydro requires Site C contractors contractually to comply with the provincial government policy which requires contractors to demonstrate they are engaged in apprenticeship training and use apprentices on the work site.
+BC Hydro will be ensuring compliance with the any updated policy as appropriate to applicable contracts - Worked with major Site C contractors to identify apprenticeship and training opportunities for the term of their respective construction contract.
 BC Hydro has also included broad apprentice targets in the Main Civil Works (MCW) contract.
-In addition, both the Generating Station and Spillway (GSS) Civil contract and the Transmission lines and the substation contracts have apprentice targets included in them that were developed based on the request of government as outlined above to assist companies to aspire to a 25 per cent or greater target for apprentices. - In March 2017, BC Hydro met with regional employment agencies, local training institutions and organizations and Site C contractors, onsite to facilitate discussions regarding regional hiring concerns.
-During roundtable discussions, groups discussed training and employment needs and how these groups can assist each other in employing and training individuals to meet project needs.
+In addition, both the Generating Station and Spillway (GSS) Civil contract and the Transmission lines and the substation contracts have apprentice targets included in them that were developed based on the request of government as outlined above to assist companies to aspire to a 25 per cent or greater target for apprentices. - BC Hydro meets regularly with Site C Contractors via the Contractors Labour Committee.
+A part of this meeting's agenda includes reviewing workforce requirements and apprenticeship reporting to ensure targets and reporting requirements are met.
+This also includes determining what support is required for training workers for upcoming project required skills.